elsiechu0402/portfolio3_operations_simulation/docs/index.md

 </div>

 *All figures on this page are interactive.
-Hover over any data point to see the exact values.*
+Hover over any bar or point to see its exact value.*

 <div class="figure-block">
   <iframe